Connection configuration

 Security

-- Always enable SSL for production connections
+- Always enable SSL/TLS for production connections

-- Verify SSL certificates (
+- Verify SSL certificates in production

-Verify: True) - Use separate connections for different environments
+- Use separate connections for different environments

 - Regularly rotate credentials